WPDevelopers/embedpress/src/readme.txt

 * Fixed:
 * Fixed PHP 5.3 compatibility;
 * Fixed JS error which prevented to paste text in the editor if the preview was disabled;
+* Fixed validation and activation of license keys for plugins;

 = [2.0.1] - 2017-10-16 =